redox-os/website/content/news/this-month-250630.md

 - (doc) Ribbon documented the practice where Rust programs use Cargo packages for examples instead of Cargo examples in the porting documentation
 - (doc) James Matlik fixed the kernel recipe source location in the "System Call Tracing" page
 - (doc) Wildan Mubarok added questions for the `REPO_BINARY` environment variable on the Developer FAQ
+- (doc) Wildan Mubarok added the [lychee](https://lychee.cli.rs/) tool on the book CI to verify broken links
+- (doc) Mathew John added a reference for Rust security in the book

+## Website Improvements

+- (web) Wildan Mubarok fixed the repository CI

 ## How To Test The Changes